 Verse 12 of the Lord's petition tells us, "And forgive us our debts, as we also forgive our debtors."
 This is a variation of the "Golden Rule" teaching that states we should treat others as we would like to be treated (Matthew 7:12).
 In this case, we are asking God to forgive us as much as we forgive others, a principle reiterated by the Lord in Matthew 18.

-The last verse of the Lord's outline of talking to God states, "And lead us not into temptation, but rescue us from the evil one.
+The last verse of the prayer states, "And lead us not into temptation, but rescue us from the evil one.
 For Yours is the kingdom and the power and the glory forever."
 God is not tempted by or tempts anyone with sin.
-This verse encourages us to ask our heavenly Father to not allow the devil to entice us into disobedience but rather save us from his clever deceptions and destructive powers.
+This verse encourages us to ask our heavenly Father to protect us from the devil and his subtle deceptions so that we are not destroyed spiritually.

 The last part of Matthew 6:13 is the only repetition found in Jesus' model petition.
 While verse 10 recognizes the need for God's righteous rule on the earth, verse 13 acknowledges that He is the sole power source of his Kingdom and the owner of all things.

 Jesus gave what is commonly referred to as the Lord's Prayer, with its rich meaning, as an outline regarding how we should communicate with our heavenly Father.
 It was never meant to be repeated mindlessly or used like an incantation to try and "force" God to give us what we want.
 Jesus himself warns us in Matthew 6:7 that it is useless to repeat ourselves thinking it will help our petitions.